codemagic-ci-cd/codemagic-docs/content/knowledge-others/dart-define-from-file-secrets.md

 ## Using your settings.json to build your app

 You will now need to save the settings.json file to disk so it can be used in your workflow.
-Assuming you named your varaible `JSON_CONFIG` you can do this as follows:
+Assuming you named your variable `JSON_CONFIG` you can do this as follows:

 {{< highlight yaml "style=paraiso-dark">}}
 workflows: